Tencent/ncnn/docs/how-to-use-and-FAQ/use-ncnn-with-own-project.md

 - for `ncnn-YYYYMMDD-android-vulkan`, it is `${ANDROID_ABI}/lib/cmake/ncnn` (`${ANDROID_ABI}` is defined in NDK's cmake toolchain file)
 - other prebuilt release packages are with similar condition

-**manually specify**
+**Manually specifying**

 You may also manually specify ncnn library path and including directory.
-Note that if you use ncnn with vulkan, it is also required to specify vulkan related dependencies.
+Note that if you use ncnn with vulkan, it is also required to specify vulkan related dependencies, and the **linking order matters** on nearly all platforms.

 For example, on Visual Studio debug mode with vulkan required, the lib paths are:
 ```